Kids Meal Program

 To make sure no child goes away hungry, the Kids Meal Program also has a snack table from which kids can take fresh fruit or granola bars after the meal if they need or want additional food.
 On Fridays, the chef also prepares goodie bags with seeds, nuts, yogurt, and granola bars for kids to take home so they have healthy food to eat over the weekend.

 Even though this neighborhood experiences a significant level of food insecurity—meaning families often run out of food before they are able to purchase more, cut the size of or skip meals, and occasionally go entire days without eating—there are high rates of obesity, high blood pressure, and diabetes because of the availability of cheap, high-calorie, sodium-laden foods coupled with a general lack of physical activity.
 By exposing kids to nutrition education and a diversity of healthy foods, the Kids Meal Program alters the eating habits and the kinds of food kids crave.

 Using age-appropriate educational materials, program leaders teach the kids about how balanced diets help their bodies stay strong and healthy.
 The leaders also send monthly bilingual newsletters home to show parents what their children are eating and learning about food.

 This nutrition education has made the kids more open to new kinds of healthy foods—they actually ask for veggies!
 Holy Cross plans to expand this openness to fresh, healthy food with an indoor greenhouse where young people can learn about gardening and grow some of their own food year-round.

-You can direct your donation specifically to Kids Meal Program to help us feed Holy Cross’ kids and educate them about nutrition and healthy lifestyles.
+You can direct your donation specifically to the Kids Meal Program to help us feed Holy Cross’ kids and educate them about nutrition and healthy lifestyles.
 Remember . . .
-95% of your donation goes directly to the program!
+95% of your donation goes directly to our programs in the neighborhoods.